Blockdaemon/hlf-kb-docs/Bootstrap.md

 * [Download and install the hyperledger fabric tools](Tools.md)

-## Gathering the Blockdaemon HLF TLSCA public certificates
+## Fetch the Blockdaemon HLF TLSCA public certificate

 *In these examples, `<NetworkID>` is the ID of the network as shown in the Network connect page.
 Omit the `<>`'s, e.g. `NETWORK_ID="abcdefgh"`.*